 Colorado Daily Fantasy Sports

 Daily fantasy sports betting (DFS) was legalized in Colorado in 2016 with House Bill 16-1404.
 The Act was signed by Governor John W. Hickenlooper on October 6 and applies to conduct occurring on or after July 1, 2017.
-Fantasy contest operators must hold a license from the Director of the Division of Professions and Occupations, though small operators need only be registered.
+Daily fantasy betting in Colorado is provided only by operators that hold a license from the Director of the Division of Professions and Occupations, though small operators need only be registered.
 The Act also subjects operators to annual independent audits from a third party to ensure safety and fairness.
 Bets on college or lower-level sporting events are not allowed.

 - We closely follow all updates from the Division of Gaming and the Limited Gaming Control Commission in Colorado in addition to staying informed of state legislation and gambling laws.